 Indeed it was a busy week for me with two field adventures.
 Both were new places for me.
-The first one was the Steward Ranch.
+The first one was the Stewart Ranch.
 And I can’t wait to go back in the future.
 The second trip was to another private property in Grayson County on Wednesday.
-So Grayson County adventure starts here. 🙂
+So the Grayson County adventure starts here. 🙂

 Dale Kruse was here to collect bryophytes.
 Jeanne often accompanies him on these trips.
-And I was fortuned to be invited along.
+And I was fortunate to be invited along.
 Furthermore Dale’s goal is to go to every county in Texas and document the bryophytes!

 With the land owner’s permission we were here to collect the bryophytes.
 Bryophytes include mosses, liverworts, and hornworts.
 This moss was the first one I collected!